-- i) Be installed on real property owned or leased by a Public School as defined by the California, Revenue and Taxation Code section 202, subd. (a)(3); or - ii) Be installed on real property owned or leased by a postsecondary educational institution. - b) Applicants must supply the following to Communities in Charge Staff, unless stated otherwise: - i) A copy of the valid Articles of Incorporation on file with the California Secretary of State for the relevant educational corporation; and - ii) (For Public Schools ONLY) A signed, executed, and filed affidavit for "Public School Exemption" (with proof of filing date) required by the relevant authority having jurisdiction pursuant to the Revenue and Taxation Code, Section 254.
-This affidavit must pertain to the real property on which infrastructure will be installed; - iii) (For private postsecondary schools ONLY) A copy of IRS form 990-N. - c) Installations for school bus charging are not eligible for incentives.
+- ii) Be installed on real property owned or leased by a postsecondary educational institution. - c) Applicants must supply the following to Communities in Charge Staff, unless stated otherwise: - i) A copy of the valid Articles of Incorporation on file with the California Secretary of State for the relevant educational corporation; and - ii) (For Public Schools ONLY) A signed, executed, and filed affidavit for "Public School Exemption" (with proof of filing date) required by the relevant authority having jurisdiction pursuant to the Revenue and Taxation Code, Section 254.
+This affidavit must pertain to the real property on which infrastructure will be installed; - iii) (For private postsecondary schools ONLY) A copy of IRS form 990-N. - d) Installations for school bus charging are not eligible for incentives.